fugue-sage/fugue-field-demo-kit/README.md

 3/7/17 Note: Dev-sam, Dev-lisa, Dev-hector have been removed.

+### Policy

+You will need to update the Policy.lw file with your own accounts.
+The broader Fugue/System/Policy.lw file has been included as a reference for different permissions and functions.

 ### HIPAA Validations

 The HIPAA validations have been moved to the top-level directory so they can be more easy run.